The dimension of projections of planar diagonal self-affine measures: Introduction

 by a dimension conservation result of Feng and Hu \cite{FengHu2009}.
 Similar product structures were also observed in \cite{FergusonFraserSahlsten2015, BaranyKaenmakiPyoralaWu2023} for the measures in question.
 The representation \eqref{product} is made precise in Proposition \ref{prop-productstructure}.

 Given this product structure of magnifications, our goal is now to bound the finite-scale entropies of the measures

 Here $\pi_{\mathtt{x}}\mu$ is a self-similar measure on $\R$, whence the problem of bounding the size of \eqref{productmeasure} is related to the problems studied in \cite{BruceJin2022, BaranyKaenmakiPyoralaWu2023}: Were the conditional measure $\nu_k$ in \eqref{productmeasure} also self-similar (which it nearly is, in a certain dynamical sense), then we would know that the Hausdorff dimension of \eqref{productmeasure} would equal $\dimh \mu$ for every $\theta$.
-However, even knowing the dimension of \eqref{productmeasure} is of no immediate use, since we need a bound for the finite-scale entropies of \eqref{productmeasure} which is \emph{uniform over most} $k$, and the sequence
+However, even knowing the dimension of \eqref{productmeasure} is of no immediate use, since we need a bound for the finite-scale entropies of \eqref{productmeasure} which is \emph{uniform over most} $k$.
+In \cite{BaranyKaenmakiPyoralaWu2023} and \cite{FergusonFraserSahlsten2015}, by relying on additional separation conditions the authors managed to show that the sequence

-does not seem to equidistribute for any obvious distribution since the length of $I_k$ decreases to $0$ and its location is difficult to control in $k$.
-This forces us to find a uniform lower bound for the entropies of $\pi_\theta A(\pi_\mathtt{x}\mu)_I \times \nu$, where $\nu$ is a conditional measure of $\mu$ and the parameters $A:\R^2\to \R^2$ and $I\subseteq \R$ range over all affine maps and intervals such that $|A(I\times [-1,1])|\approx 1$.
+equidistributes for a well-structured distribution supported on measures whose projections have large entropy, which then led to the desired uniform bound for the entropies of \eqref{productmeasure}.
+In our setting, \eqref{eq-sequence} does not seem to equidistribute for any obvious distribution since the length of $I_k$ decreases to $0$ and its location is difficult to control in $k$.
+This forces us to find a uniform lower bound for the entropies of $\pi_\theta A(\pi_\mathtt{x}\mu)_I \times \nu$ directly, where $\nu$ is a conditional measure of $\mu$ and the parameters $A:\R^2\to \R^2$ and $I\subseteq \R$ range over all affine maps and intervals such that ${\rm diam}\,A(I\times [-1,1])\approx 1$.
 This bound is achieved with the help of Proposition \ref{prop-productprojections}, the key technical tool of the paper, which yields a uniform lower bound for the small-scale entropies of $\pi_\theta(\pi_\mathtt{x}\mu\times\nu)$ as $\theta$ ranges over a large interval.